 You will often work in a district general hospital but there are also opportunities to work in specialist centres or orthopaedic hospitals.

-Although the EU Working Time Regulation limits the working week to 48 hours many consultant surgeons work well beyond this limit.
+The EU Working Time Regulation limits the working week to 48 hours.

 Trauma and orthopaedic surgeons often work as part of large multidisciplinary teams.
 In emergency departments they work closely with emergency physicians and general surgeons.